 type: ExternalName

-# provide the address of any external api that you would like to use (like google api, dropbox api or any oauth service provider)
+# provide the address of any external API that you would like to use (like google api, dropbox api or any oauth service provider)

-externalName: oauth2.provider.comYou can now tweak your web application settings to use the DNS name given by the ExternalName Service, which is oauth-identity-provider, for the OAuth2 identity provider's authorization server URL.
+externalName: oauth2.provider.comYou can now tweak your web application settings to use the DNS name given by the ExternalName Service.
 The DNS name (oauth-identity-provider) will automatically resolve to the OAuth2 identity provider's authorization server URL.
+This service is typically used when interfacing with external clients or services.
+It differs slightly from other Service objects, offering a unique way to connect to external resources.

 Conclusion

-Services in Kubernetes are crucial for managing and exposing applications within a cluster.
-They offer a layer of abstraction that simplifies how you connect and access various parts of your application.
+Services in Kubernetes are crucial for managing networking within a cluster.
+They offer a layer of abstraction that simplifies how you connect and access applications.
+Here’s a recap of what we’ve covered: